The professional membership category is for independent educational consultants who have demonstrated a professional mastery with years of experience.

 b) 50 students advised: a minimum of 10 students advised in private practice; the balance personally advised as a counselor or admission professional.

-- A minimum number of evaluative campus visits during the previous 5 years within each specialty area (only specialties you choose for yourself apply): Boarding/Day Schools: 25 visits; College: 50 visits; Graduate & Professional School:* 25 visits; LD Schools/Programs:* 25 visits; Therapeutic Programs:* 50 visits.
+- A minimum number of evaluative campus visits during the previous 5 years within each specialty area (only specialties you choose for yourself apply): Boarding/Day Schools: 25 visits; College: 50 visits; Graduate & Professional School:* no visit requirement; LD Schools/Programs:* 25 visits; Therapeutic Programs:* 50 visits.

 (*A supplemental application form is required when you add these specialty designations.
-Learn more about specialty designations.)
+Learn more about specialty designations here.)

 - Three professional references.
 Suggestions for references include: